rossetti/JSLBook/docs/10-AppRNRV.md

 $f(x)$, if it has an infinite range because it may be more challenging to find a good majorizing function.

-### Mixture Distributions, Truncated Distributions, and Shifted Random Variables {#AppRNRV:subsec:MTSRV}
+### Mixture Distributions, Truncated Distributions, and Shifted Random Variables {#AppRNRV-subsec-MTSRV}

 This section describes three random variate generation methods that build on the previously discussed methods.
 These methods allow for more